-Application business process definitions are based on the draft Business Process Modeling Language (BPML) specification from the Business Process Management Initiative (www.bpmi.org).
-Business process definitions are stored in XML and can be created iin any editor that can export the XML format recognized by the application.
+Business process definitions are based on the draft Business Process Modeling Language (BPML) specification from the Business Process Management Initiative (www.bpmi.org).
+Business process definitions are stored in XML and can be created in any editor that can export the XML format recognized by Sterling B2B Integrator.